Get information to support you and your loved one with recovery from the ICU when you return home.

 -

-It is very important that you tell the nurse or doctor about any type of discomfort or pain so they can assess and treat it promptly.
+It is very important that you tell your family health care provider about any type of discomfort or pain so they can assess and treat it promptly.
 Medications alone or in combination with other therapies can control most pain.
 Managing your pain well helps you feel better and recover faster.

 -